 The advice from the NHS to take a vitamin D supplement during the autumn and winter months makes sense.
 There’s certainly no harm or danger from sunlight caused by taking them, so we should all do so.

-It’s also now advised that since we’re all spending more time indoors, that we continue to take a 10mcg vitamin D supplement during the spring and summer until restrictions imposed due to the coronavirus pandemic are lifted.
+It’s also now advised that if we’re spending more time indoors due to illness, incarceration or any other reason, that we continue to take a 10mcg vitamin D supplement during the spring and summer.

 If you’re going abroad or enjoying some staycation sun, be sun sensible.
 And don’t be tempted by sunbeds, your skin in later years really won’t be happy with you!

-As for whether or not taking vitamin D supplements can darken your skin, well they may or they may not.
+As for whether or not taking vitamin D helps you tan,, well it may or may not.
 But be sun sensible, take your vitamins and drink plenty of water.
 Stay safe and keep those around you safe.
 We’ve all got this!